 Mysteries Are Almost Always Woven of Bad Assumption Fabric

 I run, typically 3 to 4 times a week, and have for most of the last 12 years, as well as most of my life in fact.
 I consume 1700 – 2200 calories per day and track my food and nutrition measures religiously.
 I have followed this protocol over the most recent decade of my life.
 Every aspect of my life is imbued with the circumspect, precise and skeptical approaches of science.
-I study each facet of my existence and take no assumptions for granted.
+I study each facet of my existence and take no assumption for granted.
 Data and observation logs abound everywhere.
-I smile when people offer me common or ‘evidence based’ wisdom on matters which I directly study; driving some of my work associates (not lab associates) crazy through my habitual approach to each issue via the scientific method.
-I focus more instead on direct observation and results-based study.
+I smile when people offer me common or ‘evidence based’ wisdom on matters which I directly study – haven over the years driven some of my work associates (not lab associates) crazy through my habitual approach to each issue via the scientific method.
+I focus instead on direct observation and results-based study.
 ‘Evidence’ as it turns out, often constitutes simply semi-objective propaganda – and the wise ethical skeptic understands this.
 This is a substantial reason for my personal success in life.

 I recall once complaining to my cross country coach, about this inability to produce results from my training commensurate with my buddies on the cross country team.
 He smiled and stated “K, you weigh 180 lbs man.
 All these guys who finish in the top 5 each year, on average weigh 135-145 lbs.
 I tell you what, tomorrow I will strap a 40 lb weight pack to each of them and we’ll do a 10 K practice.
 Then we will see who is indeed getting results from their training.”
 I laughed and swallowed the partially understood medicine, but never forgot it.